garrandall/popular-music-data/tracks/don-t-talk-to-strangers-rick-springfield.md

 Don't talk to strange men, don't be a fool
 I'm hearing stories; I don't think that's cool

-Why dont'cha tell me someone isn't lovin' you?
+Why don't'cha tell me someone isn't lovin' you?
 'Cause you're my girl, some say it's no longer true You're seeing some slick continental dude
 I'm beggin' you, please

 (Don't talk to strangers)
-Baby, dont'cha talk
+Baby, don't'cha talk
 (Don't talk to strangers)
 You know he'll only use you up
 (Don't talk, don't talk)